Pope Pius III: Programme

-Pius supported Cesare Borgia, and reconfirmed him as Gonfalonier.
-He allowed him to come into the city of Rome from his refuge at Nepi, aware that Bartolomeo d'Alviano was hurrying with forces from Venice to murder Borgia.

-From election to tomb
+Illness and death

 On the morning of 26 September, the newly elected pope underwent an operation on his ulcerous left leg, enduring the pain of cutting in two places.
 The next day, he announced that he would not carry out the ceremony of the possession of his cathedral on the day of the coronation, as the custom was, because of his lameness.

 Piccolomini was never ordained a priest, remaining in diaconal orders, until 30 September 1503, when he finally received ordination.
-Cardinal Giuliano della Rovere ordained him in one of the halls of the papal palace, with the Pope seated the whole time.
-Della Rovere consecrated him a bishop on Sunday, 1 October 1503, in the same hall in the Vatican, assisted by the Bishop of Savona (Aldello de Piccolomini) and the Bishop of Spoleto (Francesco Eruli).
+Cardinal Giuliano della Rovere ordained him in one of the halls of the papal palace.
+Della Rovere and two other bishops consecrated him a bishop on 1 October 1503, in the same hall.

-A Venetian agent in Rome reported on 3 October that the Pope was suffering from a high fever and had severe pain in his leg.
-Some judged that he had little time to live, and the politicking for the next conclave was already beginning.
+A Venetian agent in Rome reported the pope's ill health on 3 October, and politicking for the next conclave began.

 The coronation took place on 8 October 1503.
-Cardinal Raffaello Sansoni Riario, the Protodeacon, performed the coronation.
+Cardinal Raffaello Riario, the Protodeacon, performed the coronation.
 Several of the features of the ritual had to be omitted due to Pius' troublesome leg.
-Ludwig Pastor notes that the Pope said Mass sitting.
+Johann Burchard, the papal master of ceremonies, noted that the pope said Mass sitting.

-On Thursday the 12th, as Beltrando Costabili reported to the Duke of Ferrara, Pope Pius had a long audience and did not eat during the day, having been taking medicine the previous day, on which the fever struck and never left him.
+On Thursday, 12 October, as Beltrando Costabili reported to the Ercole I d'Este, Duke of Ferrara, Pope Pius had a long audience and did not eat during the day, having been taking medicine the previous day, on which the fever struck and never left him.

-On 13 October he was on his deathbed, and after a brief pontificate of 26 days he died on 18 October 1503, of a septic ulcer in his leg.
+After a brief pontificate of 26 days he died on 18 October 1503, of a septic ulcer in his leg.
 Some have alleged that Pope Pius died of poison administered at the instigation of Pandolfo Petrucci, the ruler of Siena.

 He was buried in the chapel of San Andrea in Saint Peter's Basilica, next to his uncle Pius II, his brothers Giacomo and Andrea serving as his executors.
-He had already chosen his burial place when he wrote his Will of 1493.
-When the basilica was being rebuilt, the monument was transferred below to the grottoes and the remains of Pius III and his uncle to the church of San Andrea della Valle in Rome put in a mausoleum created by Cardinal Alessandro Damasceni Peretti in 1614.
+He had already chosen his burial place when he wrote his will in 1493.
+When the basilica was being rebuilt, the monument was transferred below to the grottoes and the remains of Pius III and his uncle to the church of San Andrea della Valle in Rome put in a mausoleum created by Cardinal Alessandro Peretti di Montalto in 1614.